Agile Team’s represent those who provide direct value to one, or more Agile Customers.

 For example, if you have a 5-minute, Time to Value target for support.
 It would be quite difficult to achieve this with a support team based on the other side of the world.
 With such an aggressive target, a co-located team that is physically close to their Agile Customer makes the most sense.

-- Formalise the Customer’s long-term needs, wants and desires in an achievable Product/Service Vision.
+- Formalise the Customer’s long-term needs, wants and desires in an achievable Product/Service Vision and define The Goal.

 - Formalise the Customer’s short-term, value-based priorities in an actionable Product/Service Backlog.